The Ranking Method, the Scoring Method, and the Domain Approach at a Glance

 What is the strategic contribution of the project compared with the necessary investment?

-An advantage of using the ranking method is that there can’t be several “highest priority” projects – even if it feels that way in everyday life.
+Another advantage of using the ranking method is that there can’t be several “highest priority” projects – even if it feels that way in everyday life.
 Each rank is awarded only once.
-Resources (and possibly budgets) are allocated according to the ranking from top to bottom – until no more capacity is available.
-At this point, there is a cut, and the remaining projects slip below the cutoff line and are excluded.
+Resources (and possibly budgets) are allocated according to the ranking from top to bottom, until there is no capacity left.
+At this point, there is a cut, and the remaining projects slip below the cut-off line and are excluded.
+This also complies with the rule of thumb that the first question in prioritizing projects should be whether a project should be done at all (Source: Rothman Consulting Group).

-The Scoring Method – What Will Bring You the Most Benefit?
+The Scoring Method – Which Projects Will Deliver the Most?

 Some common evaluation criteria are: